Modular forms from Noether-Lefschetz theory: Noether-Lefschetz Theory

 so $\alpha\cdot\alpha\in 2\Z$ for $\alpha\in \langle z,f\rangle^\perp$.
 By the classification of indefinite unimodular lattices, there is a unique even lattice of signature $(2k-2,10k-2)$, namely the one above. \end{proof} By the Lefschetz $(1,1)$ Theorem, we have

 so the Picard rank jumping can be detected from the Hodge structure of $S$.
-There is a period domain which parametrizes polarized\footnote{For the rest of the paper, all Hodge structures are assumed polarized.} Hodge structures on the abstract lattice $\Lambda$.
-A weight 2 Hodge structure can be interpreted as a real representation of the Deligne torus $\mathbb S^1 = \text{Res}_{\C/\R}\C^\times$:
+There is a period domain which parametrizes polarized\footnote{For the rest of the paper, all Hodge structures are assumed to be polarized.} Hodge structures on the abstract lattice $\Lambda$.
+A weight 2 Hodge structure can be interpreted as a representation of the Deligne torus $\mathbb S^1 = \text{Res}_{\C/\R}\C^\times$, valued in the orthogonal group $O(\Lambda_\R)$:

 such that $\psi(t)=t^2$ for $t\in \R^\times$.
 The Hodge decomposition comes from extending linearly to $\Lambda_\C$, and setting

 For fixed Hodge numbers, the group $O(\Lambda_\R)$ acts transitively via conjugation on the set of such representations.
 This realizes the relevant period domain as a homogeneous space: